greatlog/SWAHR-HumanPose/README.md

 ## Introduction
 This is the official code of [Rethinking the Heatmap Regression for Bottom-up Human Pose Estimation](https://arxiv.org/abs/2012.15175).
+This paper has been accepted to CVPR2021.

 This repo is built on [Bottom-up-Higher-HRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation.git).